 The proposed model includes traditional liberal arts in-person classroom instruction with the associated traditional assignments such as writing, exercises, examination, etc. Music and technology courses include lab instruction which give students the opportunity to complete hands-on creative projects using music technology equipment.
 During the three- semesters at Centennial College, students will work in the recording studio independently and in small groups completing music recording and production projects.
 They have the opportunity to use professional-quality equipment that is representative of the industry.
 In their last semester at Centennial, students complete a six-week internship affording them the opportunity to work in a professional environment.
 In their final year at UTSC, students complete a self-directed senior project.

 We feel that this structure is appropriate for this course of study.
 The combination of liberal arts, music, and technology provides students with an ideal blend of traditional classroom and experiential, hands-on learning.
 They will learn how to be lifelong learners while gaining the practical knowledge necessary to work professionally in the music industry.
-We’d also like to acknowledge the excellent support and outreach provided by both the UTSC and
+We would also like to acknowledge the excellent support and outreach provided by both the UTSC and

 Centennial College libraries and library staff, a critically important resource available to students.